Jiujiang Jiangxi, China Travel Guide

 Choose high-speed rail for inter-city travel to reduce carbon footprint.

-Do not touch or damage historic structures, artifacts, or natural formations.
+Do not touch or damage historic structures, artifacts, or natural rock formations.
 Leave no trace of your visit to protected areas.

 Jiujiang is often a starting point for further exploration of China.